lukeoson/lukeoson-mkdocs/docs/subnetting-101.md

 ### Binary to Decimal

+??? note "Zero-based Indexing"

+    In most programming languages, arrays and sequences start at index 0.
+This convention carries over to how we count positions in a binary number.
+It aligns with the way memory addresses and offsets are calculated in computer systems.

+#### An Octets Decimal Values

 | Bit Position | 7 | 6 | 5 | 4 | 3 | 2 | 1 | 0 |
 |--------------|---|---|---|---|---|---|---|---|
 | Binary Value | 128 | 64 | 32 | 16 | 8 | 4 | 2 | 1 |

+#### 2 the Power of 8

+- [x] 2 x 2 x 2 x 2 x 2 x 2 x 2 x 2 = **256**

 | Binary Bits | Decimal Number |
 |-------------|----------------|